-13-14.
-ART APPRECIATION.-This course is planned to give the student an insight into the study of art in order that she may be able to appreciate paintings, sculpture, architecture and good design as applied in home furnishings.
+14. ART APPRECIATION.-This course is planned to give the student an insight into the study of art in order that she may be able to appreciate paintings, sculpture, architecture, and good design.
 Required of Sophomores majoring in Home Economics and elective for others.